Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Methodology

-For classification tasks, we evaluate model performance using Accuracy and the F1-score.
-Accuracy measures the proportion of correctly predicted labels, while the F1-score—being the harmonic mean of precision and recall—provides a balanced view of the model’s ability to classify each class correctly, especially useful when class distributions are imbalanced.
+For classification tasks, we evaluate model performance using accuracy and the F1-score.
+Accuracy measures the proportion of correctly predicted labels, while the F1-score which is the harmonic mean of precision and recall, provides a balanced view of the model’s ability to classify each class correctly, especially useful when class distributions are imbalanced.

-In order to avoid overfitting and have our models be good generalizers, we use k-fold cross-validation, dividing the dataset into training and validation sets multiple times.
-This provides a more reliable estimate of model performance.
-Additionally, we also use GridSearch to systematically explore different combinations of hyperparameters (such as the number of estimators, tree depth, and minimum samples per split) and then selecting the optimal configuration.
+To prevent overfitting and ensure true generalization across different device configurations, group-wise k-fold cross-validation was employed rather than standard random splitting.
+In dataset, each device (defined by its geometric parameters and impurity configuration) contains multiple energy points.
+Using random k-fold split could lead to samples from the same physical device appearing in both the training and test sets, causing data leakage and artificially high performance.
+By applying GroupKFold, where grouping is based on device identity, we make sure that all energy points coming from a given device are strictly in either the training or validation set to give a more reliable and unbiased estimate of model performance \cite{Wang2022-hv}.
+Additionally, GridSearch is also used to systematically explore different combinations of hyperparameters (such as the number of estimators, tree depth, and minimum samples per split) and then select the optimal configuration \cite{Probst2019-xd}.

-Furthermore, polynomial feature expansion is incorporated to capture non-linear relationships between input features and target variables \cite{Maertens2006-na}.
-By transforming the original feature space onto interaction terms and higher-order components, we enable the models—particularly Random Forest—to learn the complex dependencies in our dataset better, which is essential given the nonlinearity of quantum transport phenomena in disordered systems.
+Furthermore, polynomial feature expansion is incorporated to capture nonlinear relationships between input features and target variables \cite{Maertens2006-na}.
+By transforming the original feature space onto interaction terms and higher order components, we enable the models particularly Random Forest to learn the complex dependencies in our dataset better, which is essential given the nonlinearity of quantum transport phenomena in disordered systems.